 - Must maintain current CPR training certification.

 - Must be 21 years of age and possess a current Arizona driver's license to qualify for coverage under company insurance.
 Proof of Insurance may be required if requesting mileage reimbursement.

-- Annual Health-E-Arizona plus and Certified Application Counselor Certification renewals are required within three months of hire.
+- Annual Health-E-Arizona plus and Certified Application Counselor Certification renewals are required.

 - Valid Fingerprint Clearance Card.